Farzad Dibachi: Inxeption

 Speaking of his current startup, Inxeption, Dibachi has said: "The story of where Inxeption came from is as much about me leaving software development and coming back, and reconnecting with the 'real world' outside Silicon Valley as it is about a software start-up.
 But it's also about the potential to create a new kind of technology-enabled craft manufacturing ethic that provides more satisfaction for both the maker and the customer.
 We didn't start with new software tools and look for something to do with them; we started with a product, an object people buy and use, and we invented software to help us build and sell it in a better way that creates satisfied customers."

 Dibachi started the Industrial Commerce company in 2017 with Mark Moore and Terry Garnett, all of whom had first worked together at Oracle.
 In those days, Moore was part of the Oracle Database Kernel Development team, which built the modern version of the Oracle database, and Garnett served on the Executive Management Committee.
 The new company incorporated in October of that year as an online marketplace bringing the Amazon experience to Industrial Commerce.
 Inxeption is based in Silicon Valley, with an operational headquarters in Louisville, Kentucky.
 It also has offices in Chicago and Atlanta.

 In 2018, Dibachi announced that UPS (NYSE:UPS) Strategic Enterprise Fund has made an equity investment in Inxeption to create innovative new e-commerce solutions for B2B sellers and buyers.
 In 2019, Inxeption netted Series D funding from Coatue Management, and Series E funding from Schonfeld Strategic Advisors came in January 2022.

+As of August 15th, 2024, Inxeption had shuttered.